Intensive Care Unit

 Location

 The ICU is located on the 4th floor in G Block of the Sir Charles Gairdner Hospital at the QEII Medical Centre.
-It can be accessed through the Green or Gold lift.
+It can be accessed through the green or gold lift.
 Please ask directions at Admission and Information at the hospital’s main entrance.
 Site maps are available at the main entrance information area and in the ICU waiting room.

 Visiting hours